eddmann/eddmann.github.io/_posts/2014/2014-02-10-using-basic-auth-and-decorators-in-pythons-flask.md

 ---
 layout: post
 title: "Using Basic Auth. and Decorators in Python's Flask"
-meta: 'Simple Flask example, with basic authentication using Python decorators'
+meta: 'An in-depth guide to implementing basic authentication in Python\'s Flask using decorators and virtual environments.'
+tags: flask python
 ---

 I have recently set aside some time to delve into the world of Python and all its Zen.
-Being a web-developer at heart I of-course had to look at the current options available to me.
+Being a web developer at heart, I, of course, had to look at the current options available to me.
-In this post I will be guiding you through creating a single-script web application using Flask and Basic access authentication.
+In this post, I will guide you through creating a single-script web application using Flask and basic access authentication.
-For simplicity I will assume that you have a working installation of either Python 2.7/3.3 and [virtualenv](http://www.virtualenv.org/en/latest/index.html).
+For simplicity, I assume that you have a working installation of either Python 2.7/3.3 and [virtualenv](http://www.virtualenv.org/en/latest/index.html).

 <!--more-->

 ## Project Setup

-We must first setup a new virtual environment to cleanly handle external dependencies, similar to [Composer](https://getcomposer.org/) in the PHP ecosystem.
+We must first set up a new virtual environment to cleanly handle external dependencies, similar to [Composer](https://getcomposer.org/) in the PHP ecosystem.
 As Python libraries are shared at the system level by default, virtualenv provides projects with their own custom installation directories.
 This resolves the issue of different projects requiring different versions of the same package.